 We might take oatmeal's nutritional content for granted and assume it only offers up a wholesome start to the day.
 Sadly, the reality couldn't lie further away.
 Just like breakfast cereal, some oatmeal provides better nutrition than other varieties, while certain add-ins can make or break your morning routine.
 By sorting through oatmeal myths we take as facts, we can get to the bottom of this grain and learn how to enjoy it best.

 To help separate fact from fiction, we consulted a multitude of health experts to help guide us through the assumptions we make about our daily bowl of oatmeal.
 With a bit of guidance, you can see what makes this appealing cereal so irresistible and learn what to avoid next time you whip up your morning oatmeal.
-Here are the oatmeal myths you need to stop believing, and for even more healthy tips, be sure to check out our list of The 7 Healthiest Foods to Eat Right Now.
+Here are the oatmeal myths you need to stop believing, and for even more healthy tips, be sure to check out our list of The 100 Healthiest Foods on the Planet.

 "Oatmeal helps you lose weight."

 "Oatmeal is very rich in carbohydrates," Dr. Anam Umair, a registered dietitian at Marham said.
 "Also, oatmeal is often made in whole milk and topped with nuts, fruits, and honey.
 This makes it a pack of calories that can eventually lead to weight gain."